polkadot-fellows/RFCs/text/0013-prepare-blockbuilder-and-core-runtime-apis-for-mbms.md

 A block author MUST respect the `ExtrinsicInclusionMode` that is returned by `initialize_block`.
 The runtime MUST reject blocks that do have forbidden extrinsics in them.

-It is RECOMMENDED that block authors keep transactions in their transaction pool (if applicable) for as long as `initialize_block` returns `OnlyInherents`.
-The assumption is that these transactions become valid once the runtime finishes the MBM.
-Backwards compatibility with the current runtime API SHOULD be implemented by block authors to not mandate a lockstep update of the authoring software.
-This could be achieved by checking the runtime API version and assuming that `initialize_block` does not have a return value when the version is lower than 7.

 ### `BlockBuilder::last_inherent`

 A block author MUST always invoke `last_inherent` directly after applying all runtime-provided inherents.
 The runtime MUST reject blocks that violate this requirement.